EU's top court says Polish rules on appointing judges violate EU law | DW | 16.11.2021

 The decision comes just weeks after another case on the rule of law in Poland saw the ECJ fine Warsaw €1 million ($1.14 million) a day.

-The ECJ took on the case after a Polish court questioned the government's ability to intervene in which judges sit on panels for criminal cases.
+The ECJ took on the case after a Polish court questioned the government's ability to intervene and decide which judges sit on panels for criminal cases.

-The top court ruled that due to the lack of legal criteria for the decisions taken by the justice minister, the necessary guarantees to avoid running the risk of exerting political control over judicial decisions are missing.
+The EU's top court pointed to the lack of legal criteria for the decisions taken by the justice minister.
+Because of this gap, the necessary guarantees to avoid running the risk of exerting political control over judicial decisions are missing. according to the Luxembourg-based court.

-This blending of judicial and executive power challenges the independence of the judicial system, the Luxembourg-based court found.
+This blending of judicial and executive power challenges the independence of the judicial system, the judges added.

 The ECJ said that the risk of bias from appointed judges undermines the presumption of innocence of the defendants they are judging.

-Tuesday's decision is the most recent in an ongoing legal battle between the EU and Poland over whose law has primacy.
+Tuesday's decision is the lastest escalation in an ongoing legal battle between the EU and Poland over whose law has primacy.

 The ECJ imposed a hefty fine on Warsaw after its own constitutional tribunal ruled that Polish law takes precedence over EU law.

-This acted as a justification to ignore calls from the EU to abolish a disciplinary chamber set up for judges on the Supreme Court which critics say allows the government to dismiss judges on political grounds.
+Poland's conservative government used this as justification to ignore calls from the EU to abolish a disciplinary chamber set up for judges on the Supreme Court.
+Critics say the body allows the government to dismiss judges on political grounds.

 Poland has vowed not to pay the fine.
 The European Court of Human Rights — which is not part of the EU — also ruled last week that Warsaw must compensate judges who said they had been denied a fair nominating process.
 The court also questioned the independence of Poland's judicial system.